SolaceSamples/solace-samples-jms/docs/_tutorials/using-jndi.md

 ```

+To apply this configuration, simply log in to Solace messaging CLI as an admin user and paste the above script fragments into the CLI, replacing VPNNAME to match that of your Solace messaging solution.

 {% if jekyll.environment == 'solaceCloud' %}
-To apply this configuration, simply log in to Solace messaging CLI as an admin user and paste the above script fragments into the CLI.

 If connecting using Solace Cloud, obtain your management credentials by scrolling down to the Management section on the Connectivity tab

 ![]({{ site.baseurl }}/images/management-info.png)